guildai/guildai/guild/tests/batch-skopt.md

 A helper to run an optimizer batch:

     >>> ignore_output = [
     ...
-"The objective has been evaluated at this point before", ... ]
+"The objective has been evaluated ",
+    ... ]

     >>> def run(optimizer, x, trials, opt_flags=None):